+Summary of Procedures for Ph.D.
+Degree

-$Summary\ of\ Procedures\ for\ Ph.D.\ Degree$ It is the student's responsibility to ascertain that all requirements have been met and that every deadline is observed. $\underline{ \text{http://graduateschool.ufl.edu/graduation/checklists}}$
+It is the student's responsibility to ascertain that all requirements have been met and that every deadline is observed. http://graduateschool.ufl.edu/graduation/checklists

 Requirement Select Advisor and Members of Supervisory Committee Person Responsible Student Completion Date Middle of First Term Request Transfer of Credit from other Undergraduate, Postbaccalaureate, or Graduate Programs Faculty Advisor Student End of first term.
 Email to Academic Services Coordinator.
 Submit signed Supervisory Committee form to Academic Services Coordinator.
 Faculty Advisor Student Beginning of second term Submit approved Plan of Study to Academic Services Coordinator.
 Faculty Advisor Student End of second term Submit approved Research Project Proposal to Academic Services Coordinator.
 Faculty Advisor Student End of second term Written and Oral Qualifying Examinations Faculty Advisor Normally taken after completion of at least two terms of Ph.D. study.
 There must be a minimum of two terms between the successful completion of the exam and the graduation date.
 Submit Admission to Candidacy Form Faculty Advisor Submit to the Academic.
 Services Coordinator. upon satisfactory completion of entire Qualifying Exam Registration in doctoral research Student Register in ABE 7979 before admission to candidacy.
 Register in ABE 7980 after admission to candidacy.
-Obtain copy of Deadline Dates and have record checked at Student Record Office, 288 Grinter Hall Student Term prior to one in which degree is to be awarded Notify Academic Services Coordinator of intended graduation date Student Two weeks before last day of classes in term preceding the term in which the degree is to be awarded Petitions regarding degree requirements.
-Academic Services Coordinator 4:00 PM of last day of classes in term preceding the term in which the degree is to be awarded Final term registration Student Student 3-Credit minimum (ABE 7980), (2-Credit during Summer) Present seminar on Dissertation Research Student During last term Apply for graduation on ISIS Student Prior to published deadline in Deadline
+Obtain copy of Deadline Dates from Graduate School website Student Term prior to one in which degree is to be awarded Notify Academic Services Coordinator of intended graduation date Student Two weeks before last day of classes in term preceding the term in which the degree is to be awarded Petitions regarding degree requirements.
+Academic Services Coordinator 4:00 PM of last day of classes in term preceding the term in which the degree is to be awarded Final term registration Student Student 3-Credit minimum (ABE 7980), (2-Credit during Summer) Present seminar on Dissertation Research Student During last term Apply for graduation on One.UF Student Prior to published deadline in Deadline Dates

-Dates

-First submission of dissertation and related forms to Graduate School
+First submission of dissertation and related forms to Graduate School Editorial Office Student Prior to published deadline in Deadline Dates Notify Academic Services Coordinator of Final Exam date, time, place & dissertation title.
+Faculty Advisor Student Not later than 10 working days before examination.
+Final Examination Faculty Advisor Prior to published deadline in Deadline Dates.

-Editorial Office

-Student

-Prior to published deadline in Deadline

-Dates

-Notify Academic Services Coordinator Faculty Advisor

-of Final Exam date, time, place &

-Student

-Not later than 10 working days before examination.

-dissertation title.

-Final Examination Faculty Advisor

-Prior to published deadline in Deadline Dates.
 Submit Final Examination Forms to Academic Services Coordinator.

-Pay Library Processing Fee and

-Publication Fee

-Student Prior to dissertation submission to

-Graduate School

-Submit Dissertation to Grad School

-Editorial Office

-Student Prior to published deadline in Student

-Deadline Dates

-Return departmental key, desk key and Student

-all equipment to Graduate Program

-Assistant

-Prior to departure
+Pay Library Processing Fee and Publication Fee Student Prior to dissertation submission to Graduate School Submit Dissertation to Grad School Editorial Office Student Student Prior to published deadline in Deadline Dates Return departmental key, desk key and all equipment to Graduate Program Assistant Student Prior to departure